Central Air Conditioning in Winnipeg: Beat the Prairie Heat

 Maintenance Tips

 Replace your filter monthly during cooling season.
-Keep the outdoor condenser clear of debris — cottonwood fluff is a major issue in Winnipeg during June.
-Schedule annual professional maintenance before summer to catch issues early.
+Keep the outdoor condenser clear of debris.
+Cottonwood fluff is a major issue in Winnipeg during June and can restrict airflow severely within days.
+Schedule annual professional maintenance before summer to catch issues early and extend the life of your equipment.